aws/aws-cdk-rfcs/text/0052-resource-importing-support.md

 specified file, or it will be passed the resource mapping directly from the previous phase.

-First, the sanity checks are performed and then the change set is created.
+First, the sanity checks are performed (check that there are no delete/update-type changes in the template, see below) and then the change set is created.
 By default, the change set is also executed (can be changed by passing `--no-execute` flag just like with regular deploy).

 #### Cannot import and create/change resources in the same changeset